 How To Get PMP Certification - The Complete Guide

-We begin with the PMP Exam requirements, move on to the PMBOK Guide, discuss resources you need for your studies, explain several exam preparation strategies, memorization techniques, brain dump sheets, time management during the actual exam, and about a dozen more topics that you will find valuable.
+We begin with the PMP Exam requirements, move on to A Guide to the Project Management Body of Knowledge (PMBOK® Guide), discuss resources you need for your studies, explain several exam preparation strategies, memorization techniques, brain dump sheets, time management during the actual exam, and about a dozen more topics that you will find valuable.

 And no article like this could be complete without PMP exam tips.
 You'll find those highlighted in each section.

 Most importantly, I don't expect you to read the whole article at once.
 Instead, I recommend that you start by reviewing the table of contents just below to quickly find the answers to your most pressing questions.
 And once you have those questions answered you should come back to the top and read the article all the way.
 It really is "The Ultimate Guide To How To Get PMP Certification".

 - Chapter 2What are the PMP Requirements?